Netflix/mantis/mantis-rxcontrol/README.md

 * Adjusting configuration based on oscillation.

 #### Clutch
-`Clutch` contained within the `com.netflix.control.Clutch` namespace is a wrapper around a `PID` controller containing domain specific knowledge / implementations for the task of autoscaling stateless systems.
+`Clutch` contained within the `io.mantisrx.control.Clutch` namespace is a wrapper around a `PID` controller containing domain specific knowledge / implementations for the task of autoscaling stateless systems.
 This class is currently responsible for;